-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 27. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 23. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables.
-Remove the cover (see "Removing the cover" on page 29). - 3.
+Slide the server out of the rack and remove the cover (see "Removing the cover" on page 26). - 3.
 Place your thumbs on the metal tabs of the fan-bracket-assembly levers and pinch the tab and blue release latch together; then, raise the levers, raising the fan-bracket assembly. - 4.
 Grasp the levers and lift the fan-bracket assembly out of the server.